Skip to main content

 Remarks

-As any normalization method, DSB has some potential pitfalls that can be avoided by a thorough understanding of your experimental design and analysis plan.
-Here we list a few recommendations and good practices:
+As any other normalization method, CLR and dsb have limitations.
+However, most limitations can typically be circumvented with a good experimental design and analysis plan.
+Below is a list of a few recommendations, remarks and good practices:

-- The DSB normalization method works optimally for markers that have a positive and a negative population in the experimental setup; i.e. in datasets consisting of different cell populations (such as PBMCs).
-This maximizes the chances that the GMM fitting will reliably detect the negative background population.
-Consequently, markers such as HLA-ABC that have a relatively consistent high expression across all cell types might display some unexpected behaviour (i.e. these can show a low DSB value despite being highly expressed in all cells).
-If your dataset mainly consists of very similar cells, such as for example pure cell lines, it might be prudent to compare the DSB output to log- or CLR-normalization.
+• The dsb normalization method works optimally for proteins that have a clearly defined positive and a negative population in the experimental setup; i.e. in datasets consisting of different cell populations (such as PBMCs).
+This increases the chance that the GMM fitting will reliably detect the negative background population.
+Consequently, proteins such as HLA-ABC that have a relatively consistent high expression across all cell types might display some unexpected behaviour (i.e. these can show a low dsb value despite being highly expressed in all cells).
+If your dataset mainly consists of very similar cells, such as for example pure cell lines, it might be prudent to chose log- or CLR-normalization.

-- Do not apply normalization blindly and always be aware of the effect of a transformation when using normalized marker counts for downstream analysis.
-A good practice is to visualize the distribution of markers you deem important in your analysis before and after normalization with, for example, violin plots.
+• Do not apply normalization blindly and always be aware of the effect of a transformation when using normalized protein counts for downstream analysis.
+A good practice is to visualize the abundance values for proteins you deem important in your analysis before and after normalization with, for example, violin plots.
 Does this correspond to what you expect and if not, ask yourself why could this be the case?

 # Example of code to add a layer of shifted normalized values to the adata object